Yesterday afternoon Health Canada announced a temporary update to hand sanitizer production regulations.

 - information on how to report any adverse reactions to Health Canada

-Deanna Utroske is a leading voice in the cosmetics and personal care industry as well as in the indie beauty movement.
+Deanna Utroske is a life-long writer and advocate for the success of women in and beyond business.
 As Editor of CosmeticsDesign.com, she writes daily news about the business of beauty in the Americas region and regularly produces video interviews with cosmetics, fragrance, personal care, and packaging experts as well as with indie brand founders.
 Find out how else the Coronavirus crisis has changed the beauty industry in this recent #duviews video.